evazhang612/sokt-landing/index.md

 I always find it refreshing to hear new perspectives - feel free to reach out by email!
 You can also leave anonymous feedback for me [here 💭](https://www.evazhang.com/feedback/).

+Note: if you saw this via a Google ad - I'm doing a small AB experiment on search results for fun.
+Click <button type="button" onClick="onClick()">here</button> if you saw this via an ad.